Marcus Scherer, the ﬁrst in his First Nations family to graduate from high school, will soon have a university degree, too.

 Trent is also among those creating new entry points for Indigenous learners.

-Three years ago, Seanna Dale, who is Metis, was a Grade 12 student in Bancroft, Ont.
+In 2014, Seanna Dale, who is Metis, was a Grade 12 student in Bancroft, Ont.
 After graduating, she heard about a Trent diploma in foundations of Indigenous learning, a two-year program for students like her.
 Next year, she will complete her diploma en route to pursuing a new Indigenous bachelor of education degree at Trent. “[The diploma] was exactly what I was looking for,” says Dale, who’s eager to become an elementary school teacher “so I can get Indigenous knowledge out to students at a young age.”

 Revising curricula is labour-intensive, but long-time advocates see encouraging signs.
 “A lot of work has happened over the years, but it takes a long time to change the systems,” says Jo-ann Archibald, professor emeritus of educational studies at UBC, whose Indigenous content development dates to the 1980s.
 “The pieces are there,” says Archibald, a member of the Stó:lō and St’át’imc nations.
 “It is a matter of putting them together to make some big steps.”

 It’s often a matter of preparing students long before the ﬁrst class begins.
 In spring of 2017, Ontario First Nations student Abby Taggart ﬂew to UBC’s Okanagan campus in Kelowna, B.C., for an orientation weekend tailored for Aboriginal students.
 From the Red Rock Indian Band, Taggart, a prospective student, had her ﬂight and expenses paid for by the university.
 The weekend experience, with strong Indigenous elements, conﬁrmed her desire to study at UBC.

 Meika Taylor, associate director of strategic Aboriginal initiatives at UBC, says its orientation program “is an amazing tool.
 It really helps ease the transition for students.”